The 82718 zip code in Gillette tops our ranking of the most affordable places to live in Wyoming.

 | Energy costs | $0.16 kWh[7] | No. 18 | $0.02 |

-Cheyenne's 82001 zip code has a median home value of $346,070, the 9th-cheapest market in the state.
+Cheyenne's 82001 zip code has a median home value of $346,070, the 9th-cheapest housing market in the state.
 Forecasts project a -1.6% change in home values in the next year.

 The median property tax per household in Cheyenne is $1,803.
 It's the 10th-cheapest market by tax rate in Wyoming.